-"Aye, just been chatting to a few of the lads on t'corner.
-Mind you, seems t'foundry owners called police in.
+"Aye, just been chatting to some of the lads on the corner.
+Mind you, they were saying the foundry owners called police in.
 All sorts been going on.
-Some of 'em were saying they wanted to go back afore but were being threatened by t'ringleaders."
+Some of the lads wanted to go back but they was being threatened by the ringleaders."

-"Nay!
-That's bad.
+"Nay... that's bad...
 So what's going to 'appen, you reckon?"

 "Most're going back to work...
-But some of 'em's got themselves into trouble and been arrested, you know, going to prison an' that.
-If you ask me, I reckon one or two've been getting some grief from their womenfolk."
+But some of 'em got arrested, you know, going to prison, they said.

+Between you and me, I think one or two were getting some grief from their womenfolk."

-"Aye, we've had a few of 'em in t'shop asking for credit.
-I've had to tell our Agnes we can't do that; we've got bills to pay an' all.
-'Appen they weren't best pleased."
+"Aye, we've had a few of 'em in the shop asking for credit.
+I've had to tell Agnes we can't do that; we've got bills to pay an'all.
+Mind you, they weren't best pleased."

-"Aye, I bet... anyways, I'll get on."
+"Aye, I bet... anyway, I'll get on."

-The trailer was a flat-bed, piled with thirty or forty sacks of flour, each weighing a hundredweight.
+It was a flat-bed trailer piled with thirty or forty sacks of flour, each weighing a hundredweight.
 Edward Buxton's hair was already white from earlier deliveries.

-Lifting a hundredweight of flour safely was an art and one that the miller had mastered over thirty years.
-He backed against the trailer; grabbed the two top corners of a sack and slowly eased it away; his upper-back taking the load.
+Lifting a hundredweight of flour safely was an art and one that the miller had developed over thirty years.
+He backed against the trailer; grabbed the two top corners of a bag and slowly eased it away; his upper-back taking the load.
 He was wearing a modified leather apron which ran across his shoulders to take some of the strain of the heavy bags.

 Arthur's frame did not suit him for such a job.
-Although approaching six feet tall, he was painfully thin.
-His older sister, Grace, would often tease him about his physique.
+Although approaching six feet tall, he was painfully thin; His elder sister, Agnes, would often tease him about his physique.
 "Blow over in a gale," she would say.
 His mother told him he would fill out in time.

 Arthur counted the bags as Buxton carried them into the baking shed at the back of the shop.
-He paid the miller the nine pounds for the delivery.
+He paid the miller the twelve pounds for the delivery; flour was expensive in these difficult times.
 Then he escorted him back to the lorry and bid his farewells.

-"Sithee Monday, Arthur," shouted Buxton as he got into the cab.
+"See tha Monday, Arthur," shouted Buxton as he got into the cab.